 Finding Rome Italy’s hidden gems was one of our favorite days in the ancient city.

 On a visit to Rome, the most popular tourist attractions are hard to miss.
 There are plenty of places well publicized in the guidebooks that will have a nice long line for you to snake along in, and they reward you with some pretty spectacular sights.
+If you haven’t yet, you can discover them in Rome Neighborhoods guide.

 But there are also lots of lesser known places that are worth hunting down and enjoying at your leisure.
 Here’s a list of some hidden gems well worth tracking down.